 Before I started my healthy hair journey if a hair product stopped working I would try to power through and hope it would start working again.
 Or I would ditch the hair product and try to find another one that did work.

-Now that I’m more knowledgeable about my hair and hair care, in general, I now know why I would experience this.
-It wasn’t necessarily the product that stopped working, but my hair due to product build-up.
+Now that I’m more knowledgeable about my hair and hair care, in general, I know why I would experience this.
+It wasn’t necessarily the product that stopped working, it was the product build-up on my hair.

 (This post contains affiliate links.
 Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.)